cantscript/SchoolAssembly/README.md

-## Installomator and swiftDialog script to run with Jamf School for macOS onboarding

 ## macOS App Onboarding for Jamf School: V1.0

  App deployment/onboarding process for macOS with use for Jamf School that give's visual feedback to Admin in suite situations or end users for 1:1  deployments.